FedeDP/Clight/README.md

 For more details, check each module README.

+## Arch AUR packages
+In both module Arch folder you can find a PKGBUILD and an install script.
+I will upload both clight and clightd to aur as soon as i feel they are ready to be used.

 ## Deb packages
 Deb packages for amd64 architecture are provided.
-You can find it inside [Debian](https://github.com/FedeDP/Clight/blob/master/COPYING) folder.
+You can find it inside [Debian](https://github.com/FedeDP/Clight/tree/master/Debian) folder.
 Moreover, you can very easily build your own packages, if aforementioned packages happen to be outdated.
 You only need to move to your desired module (eg: clightd), and issue:

     $ make deb

-A deb file will be created in [Debian](https://github.com/FedeDP/Clight/blob/master/COPYING) folder.
+A deb file will be created in [Debian](https://github.com/FedeDP/Clight/tree/master/Debian) folder.
 Please note that while i am using Debian testing at my job, i am developing clight from archlinux.
 Thus, you can encounter some packaging issues.
 Please, report back.